Key points: H-R diagram; main sequence; overall simplicity of stars; evolution off main sequence

 Evolution of Very Massive Stars

 If the star has enough mass, the core will contract, heat up, and trigger further reactions after the helium in the core has all been converted to carbon.
-A star must have a mass greater than 8 M for the following reactions to take place
+A star must have M>8 M for the following reactions to take place

 12C + 4He ---> 16O